LinuxSDA/BabyRay/README.md

 # BabyRay

-BabyRay is example of openGL 2D ray tracing.
+BabyRay is an example of openGl 2D ray tracing.
 It was inspired from [here](https://www.taylorpetrick.com/blog/post/2d-ray-tracing).

 Since this is just a learning project, performance isn't great and support is limited to circle-ray and line-ray interactions.